 Key Takeaways

-- Seven Hills Restaurant (rooftop) serves a classic mixed Turkish breakfast with unforgettable Hagia Sophia/Blue Mosque views (service typically until midday).
+- Seven Hills Restaurant (rooftop) serves a classic mixed Turkish breakfast with unforgettable Hagia Sophia and Blue Mosque views.
+Breakfast runs until 11:00 AM.

-- Saade Kahvaltı (Darussaade Hotel terrace) offers a fresh, farmer-supported Turkish breakfast right in Sultanahmet.
+- Saade Kahvaltı (Darussaade Hotel terrace) offers a fresh, locally sourced Turkish breakfast right in Sultanahmet.

 - Deraliye Terrace delivers panoramic old-city views with a refined Turkish breakfast experience.